guerindylan555-boop/MVPvintedboost/README.md

 - Return JSON with presigned S3 URLs for images (optional new endpoint)
 - Add Alembic migrations instead of `create_all`
 - Basic auth for admin endpoints

+## Changelog

+- 2025-09-13
+  - Fix: Hardened `/env/random` response parsing to avoid `NoneType.parts` when a candidate has no content.
+Now safely skips empty candidates and returns 502 “no image from model” instead of a 500 crash.
+  - Change: Frontend Studio now sends `X-User-Id` with `POST /model/generate` (both Generate and Random).
+This ensures model generations are attributed to the current user and appear in “Recent generated models”.
+API docs updated to reflect `X-User-Id` usage for both POST/GET model endpoints.